Menu Top

 1. Draw a line segment AB of length 11 cm (equal to the perimeter).

 5. Draw the perpendicular bisector of the line segment AX.
-Let this perpendicular bisector intersect AB at point Y.
+Let it intersect AB at point Y.

 6. Draw the perpendicular bisector of the line segment BX.
-Let this perpendicular bisector intersect AB at point Z.
+Let it intersect AB at point Z.

 7. Join XY and XZ.